TheLast4ever/Hello-World/README.md

 # Hello-World
-Traditions
+Traditions.
 Now its time to edit my first file there ;)